What Are the Best Alternative Careers to Nursing?

 There are many different career paths where you can put your nursing skills to good use.
 Some of them still focus directly on working with patients.
-Others may stay in the medical field, but allow you to take a step back from the routine you’ve become used to.
+Others may stay in the medical field, but allow you to take a step back from your regular routine.
 If you’re not excited about your job anymore, you shouldn’t have to be concerned about making a change as there are lots of high-paying medical careers available.

 - 1 What Are the Signs That It’s Time for a Career Change?

 - 2 Good Reasons to Consider a Non-Clinical Nursing Position